 About Professor Dan Reinstein

-We’ll give it a go, though.
-Over his twenty-five year career, he has accumulated many postgraduate qualifications including an MD, MA(Cantab), FRCSC, DABO, FRCOphth, FEBO, CertLRS, PGDip, and CRS.
-He’s also a GMC registered specialist in ophthalmology in the United Kingdom, and equally certified by the American Board of Ophthalmology and the Royal College of Physicians and Surgeons of Canada.
+Over his twenty-five-year career, he has accumulated many postgraduate qualifications including an MD, MA(Cantab), FRCSC, DABO, FRCOphth, FEBO, CertLRS, PGDip, and CRS.
+He’s also a GMC registered specialist in ophthalmology in the United Kingdom and is equally certified by the American Board of Ophthalmology and the Royal College of Physicians and Surgeons of Canada.

 His specialist training includes a Research Fellowship in Ophthalmic Epidemiology (Institute of Ophthalmology, London), a Fellowship in Ophthalmology (The Weill Medical College, Cornell University, New York) and a Refractive Surgical Fellowship under laser eye surgeons Zaldivar, Arbelaez, Chacon, and Barraquer.

-A few highlights and stats from his 25-year career include:
+A few highlights and stats from Professor Reinstein’s 25-year career include:

 - Written or contributed 32 book chapters and published proceedings